Heart of the Woods: Plot

-Morgan's cat Geladura reveals to Tara that she can talk, as she was once a fairy before Evelyn cursed her.
+Morgan's cat, Geladura, reveals to Tara that she can talk, as she was once a fairy before Evelyn cursed her.
 Meanwhile, Maddie and Abigail encounter fairies, who are waiting for their queen to return.
 They ask Maddie to be their new queen, but she declines.
 Sometime later, Evelyn destroys an ancestral tree in the forest and forces Morgan to help her; this damages the forest's magic, causing Maddie to start fading.
 Abigail explains that the forest spirit's destiny is to become a new sacred tree, but it needs the missing fairy queen's help to do so.
 Out of options, they make a deal with the fairies to restore them to life in return for Maddie becoming their queen.
 If Maddie does not find someone to become the new queen and stop Evelyn before she can perform the ritual, Maddie will be their queen permanently.
-The fairies explain that Evelyn was once a fairy who eventually went rogue.
 Maddie uses her new powers to revive herself and Abigail, and they reunite with Morgan and Tara.
 Maddie and Tara make amends while Morgan reveals that Abigail is actually her ancestor.
 Geladura reveals that she can speak to Abigail and Maddie, having refused to do so earlier as she was distrustful of them at first.
 They then travel to the fairy grove, where the fairies recognize Geladura as their real queen, who was forced to resign after Evelyn cursed her.
-They also learn that Evelyn was once a fairy, who eventually became rogue.
+They also learn that Evelyn was once a fairy, who eventually became a rogue.

 That night, Tara is kidnapped by Evelyn, who decides to use her as the next vessel instead of Morgan.
 The women interrupt the ritual and battle Evelyn; the confrontation eventually moves to the fairy grove.
 The outcome will depend on the player's earlier choices, which will lead to one of the three endings: